TaylorMade SIM 2 Driver Review

 In 2020, TaylorMade launched the first model of the SIM Driver which we called the SIM 1, and they’re back at it again a year later with the TaylorMade SIM 2 Driver.

-The SIM 2 Driver will launch February 19, 2021 so get prepared as this driver is packed with new features and improved technology to help your performance on the tee.
+The SIM 2 Driver launched February 19, 2021 and this driver is packed with new features and improved technology to help your performance on the tee.

 To get started, let’s discuss the design aspect of the SIM2 Driver.
 TaylorMade broke down each part of the driver individually to work on making improvements across all parts; face, sole, crown, skirt.